FALL AND SUMMER 2019

 Satisfactory Progress Holds

-Students need to be in good standing to register.
-If you have any satisfactory progress holds, you need to meet with Prof. Karen Miller to discuss the hold, and the hold must be removed BEFORE you can register.
-Everyone should have received a letter to this effect from the Registrar’s office earlier this semester.
+Students must be in good standing to register.
+Students who have a Satisfactory Progress hold should have received an email to this effect from the Registrar’s office earlier this semester.
+Please contact Professor Karen Miller to resolve the hold.
 The MALS department can resolve ONLY academic holds; for other holds, contact the corresponding GC offices.

 Thesis/Capstone Project Research, MALS 79000 (3 credits)